National Legal Hotline

 Breath analysis machines always provide a reading that is less than the true blood alcohol concentration.
 This is due to many factors.
 There is ongoing debate around the accuracy and reliability of breath analysis machines.

 Defences to refusing breath analysis or a breath test in Victoria

-For a first conviction for any drink driving offence, the penalty will be a substantial fine and a licence disqualification of two years.
-For a second conviction, the fine will be much larger, the licence will be disqualified for four years and there is also a maximum of 12 months jail.
+For a person’s first drink driving offence, the penalty will be a substantial fine and a licence disqualification of two years.
+For their second conviction, the fine will be much larger, their licence will be disqualified for four years and there is also a maximum of 12 months in jail that can be imposed.
 For the third or subsequent offence, the maximum jail sentence increases to 18 months.